aembke/fred.rs/CONTRIBUTING.md

 3. Link the response to the command at the front of the in-flight command queue, popping the command off the queue in the process.
 4. Take the response oneshot channel sender from the command, and forward the response frame to this channel.

-If the `try_fold` stream closes unexpectedly then broadcast a message on the `Multiplexer` connection error broadcast channel.
+If the `try_fold` stream closes unexpectedly the reader task will broadcast a message on the `Multiplexer` connection error broadcast channel.
 This will then trigger reconnection and replay logic in a separate task.

 The response handling logic is in the [responses.rs](src/multiplexer/responses.rs) file.

 ### Tracing

-Tracing is great and having tracing automatically instrumented in client libraries is even better.
+Automatic tracing in client libraries can be very useful.
 However, Redis is fast enough that emitting trace data for a Redis client can result in a ton of network traffic to the tracing collector.

 [This document](src/tracing/README.md) covers what is traced and how these relate to the two optional tracing features: `full-tracing` and `partial-tracing`.
 While writing and testing this library I often saw tracing exporter errors due to having filled up the buffer between the subscriber and exporter.
 As a result the tracing logic was separated into the two features mentioned earlier.
 Callers can see a lot of benefit just from the `partial-tracing` feature, but it may also be beneficial to enable `full-tracing` while debugging a difficult issue.
+However, callers that use `full-tracing` should expect to spend some time tuning their subscriber and exporter settings to handle a lot of tracing output.

 For most use cases the caller is only concerned with tracing individual commands through the client.
 Features such as automatic reconnection can drastically impact performance, but these are not directly traced since they often occur outside the context of an individual command, and therefore most likely outside the context of an application-level span from the caller.